OneGneissGuy/ADS1100-1/README.md

 # ADS1100 Arduino Library

 ADS1100 is a 16-Bit, 128SPS, 1-Ch Delta-Sigma Analogue to Digital converted made by Texas Instruments.
-The unit uses only external reference - the same as VCDD.
-It is very convinient to measure resistence rather than absolute voltages.
+The unit uses only external reference - the same as VDD.
+It is convenient to measure resistance rather than absolute voltages.
-It is a minimalistic library that supports basic operations and continous as well as single conversion modes.
+It is a minimalistic library that supports basic operations and continuous as well as single conversion modes.

 <img src="extras/ADS1100_chip_scheme.png" alt="ADS1110 PINOUT" width="205" height="283">
 See more details at [Texas Instruments](http://www.ti.com/product/ADS1100).